Arthur Chu

 Arthur Chu (born January 30, 1984) is an American columnist and former contestant on Jeopardy!, a syndicated U.S. game show.
-He first became known for the unusual style of play that he adopted during his 11-game winning streak on Jeopardy!.
-When the shows aired, Chu attracted criticism from many for jumping from category to category rather than selecting clues in sequential order, a strategy known as the "Forrest Bounce", named for former champion Chuck Forrest.
+He first became known for the unusual style of play that he adopted during his 11-game winning streak on the show.
+When his appearances aired, Chu attracted criticism from many for jumping from category to category rather than selecting clues in sequential order, a strategy known as the "Forrest Bounce", named for former champion Chuck Forrest.

 Chu prepared extensively before his Jeopardy! appearance by reviewing tapes, study guides, game theory and Jeopardy! strategy.
 Chu made his debut on January 28, 2014, winning $37,000 in his first game.
 After winning 11 games, Chu lost his 12th game (which aired on March 12) to Diana Peloquin.
 He is the tenth highest-earning Jeopardy! champion in non-tournament gameplay, with a grand total of $298,200.
 Chu also won an additional $100,000 for taking second place in the 2014 Tournament of Champions.

 Since his appearances on Jeopardy!, Chu has used his fame to speak out publicly on issues that are important to him.
-He later became a columnist and Internet commentator, writing for The Daily Beast and Salon on various issues, including racism and sexism in nerd culture.
+Chu later became a columnist and Internet commentator, writing for The Daily Beast and Salon on various issues, including racism and sexism in nerd culture.

 Early life and education

 Chu was born to a Taiwanese American family in Albany, New York, on January 30, 1984.
 His parents immigrated to the United States from Taiwan.
 Growing up, Chu moved several times due to his father's job in the chemical industry.
-During his childhood, Chu lived in Cranston, Rhode Island, spent a year in Boise, Idaho, then lived in Cerritos, California, as a teenager.
+During his childhood, Chu lived in Cranston, Rhode Island and spent a year in Boise, Idaho before living in Cerritos, California as a teenager.

-As a child, Chu participated in the National Geographic Bee, and, during his time as an undergraduate at Swarthmore College, Chu was a member of the college's quiz-bowl team.
-He graduated from Swarthmore with a Bachelor of Arts in history in 2008.
+As a child, Chu participated in the National Geographic Bee and was a member of the quiz-bowl team during his time as an undergraduate at Swarthmore College.
+Chu graduated from Swarthmore with a Bachelor of Arts in history in 2008.